adlnet/xAPI-Spec/xAPI.md

 The Registration is also used when storing documents within the State resource, e.g. for bookmarking.
-Normally the same Registration is used for requests to both the Statement and State resources relating to the same learning experience.
+Normally the same Registration is used for requests to both the Statement and State resources relating to the same learning experience so that all data recorded for the experience is consistent.

 <a name="contextActivities"/>